 On low tides, the beach is covered by shore birds pecking through seaweed for snails and digging for tiny crabs, known locally as sand fleas.
 This is also a popular snacking stop during the fall and spring migrations, serving as a rest stop of sorts for birds swerving southeast to the Bahamas, or continuing on to South Florida’s Everglades or the Caribbean.

 Add the always fresh salt air and the gentle splashing of the sea, and you’ve found your place in the sun.
 It certainly works for me.

 In winter, the rare North Atlantic Right Whale seeks refuge in the warm waters off this beach, and the whale-watching is especially fruitful in January and February.
-Only 450 are known to exist – and they nuzzle close to shore to give birth.
+Only 450 right whales are known to exist – and they nuzzle close to shore to give birth.